CyVerse-learning-materials/sra_submission_quickstart/index.rst

 ..
 Note::
   **Register for an NCBI Account**

-	If you do not have an NCBI account (you can check for an existing acocunt logging in at `https://www.ncbi.nlm.nih.gov/account/ <https://www.ncbi.nlm.nih.gov/account/>`_ );
+	If you do not have an NCBI account (you can check for an existing account logging in at `https://www.ncbi.nlm.nih.gov/account/ <https://www.ncbi.nlm.nih.gov/account/>`_ );
 	register at `https://www.ncbi.nlm.nih.gov/account/register/ <https://www.ncbi.nlm.nih.gov/account/register/>`_.